Gustave Bonnette Family

 Post 1930, Floyd B. Bonnette married Lucille ?
 Bonnette and had two children: Floyd Bonnette Jr. and Barbara Jane Bonnette?
 He was employed at Alexandria at different times as policeman, and operated a grocery store on Prospect Street.
 Floyd expired January 12, 1971, at Alexandria and his corporal remains were interred at Greenwood Memorial Park at Pineville, Louisiana.

-Agnes Bonnette was born circa 1911.
-Before she married Robert E. Crotty (1906-1985).
-Agnes worked as a stenographer for a theatre.
+Agnes Bonnette was born January 10, 1911.
+Before she married Robert E. Crotty (1906-1985), Agnes worked as a stenographer for a theatre.
 She and Bob Crotty had two children: Robert E. Crotty Jr. (1933-1996) married Gayle A. Bordelon; and Marilyn Crotty (b.
 1935) married Leonard Paul Hood.
 Agnes was residing in a personal care facility at Alexandria, Louisiana in 1998.
 She passed on September 27, 2003.
 No further information.